Nashville Public Library

-Nashville Public Library is the public library serving Nashville, Tennessee and the metropolitan area of Davidson County.
+Nashville Public Library (NPL) is the public library system serving Nashville, Tennessee and the metropolitan area of Davidson County.
 In 2010, the Nashville Public Library was the recipient of the National Medal for Museum and Library Service.
 The library was named the Gale/Library Journal 2017 Library of the Year.

 History

 A succession of public libraries, known by a variety of names, served the people of Nashville.
 The early libraries were generally small, offered a narrow range of services, and operated on a fee schedule.
 In 1897, the Tennessee General Assembly authorized cities of a certain size to establish and maintain free public libraries and reading rooms.
 With this authority, in 1901 the Howard Library became Nashville’s first free circulating library.
 Also in 1901, Andrew Carnegie offered to donate $100,000 for a new library building if the city would take care of its maintenance.
 The city accepted those terms, and in 1904, the Carnegie Library Building was completed on Polk Avenue.
 Andrew Carnegie enabled the building and opening of an additional three branches between 1912 and 1919.
-Two of those buildings are still in use today, the North Branch and the East Branch.
+Two buildings are still in use today, the North Branch and the East Branch.

 The Carnegie Library Building was razed and replaced with the Ben West Public Library in 1963.
 The Main Library was housed in the Ben West building for 38 years.

 The new Main Library Building, designed by Robert A.M.
 Stern Architects, was opened in 2001.
 Previously on the site for the Main Library was a downtown shopping mall called Church Street Center.

+Beginning in the 1940s, bookmobiles were used across Davidson County.
+Their extensive routes reached many residents, including those living in rural areas.
+The first bookmobile was formed by the Library State Project in 1941.
+In 1947, the Nashville Public Library created its bookmobile known as "library-on-wheels".
+It made weekly rounds throughout the county until the program ended in 2008.

+Segregation

+In 1912, Andrew Carnegie offered another $50,000 to the Nashville City Council for the creation of two new library branches: one for white residents and the other for African-Americans.
+At the time, Nashville's library only allowed African-Americans to check out books from bookmobiles.
+Carnegie had previously donated $20,000 to construct the first library at Fisk University, known today as the Carnegie Academic Building.

+The Negro Branch of the Carnegie Library (later the Negro Branch of the Nashville Public Library) opened in 1916.
+At the time, about a third of the city's population was African-American.
+It was one of the few libraries in the South that rendered library services to African-Americans.
+The library closed in 1949, years before Nashville desegregated its libraries.

+The Hadley Park Branch Library opened in 1952 and was built to serve the African-American community.
+It continues to serve a predominantly African-American population today.